SquadFM/Squad-Field-Manual/README.md

 ## Training
-- Do the training.
+- Complete the in-game training.
 Then do it again.
-- Practice on Jensen's range and practice a lot!
+- Practice on Jensen's Range and practice a lot!
 Try weapons, mortars, tanks, fly the helicopter, have fun and explore everything.
 Get used to rifle optics and see how far you can hit targets.
 - If you want to train on a different map than Jensen's Range, open your console and type AdminChangeLayer.
 A list will show up with all maps and game modes and you can choose one of them.
 If the map has a timer that prevents you from getting into a vehicle or flying the helicopter open your console and type AdminSlomo 150, which will speed up time.
 You can set time back to normal with AdminSlomo 1.
 - Useful Console Commands:
     - AdminChangeLayer (and the map of your choice)